Other Common Vaccine Questions

 If you suffer from allergies not related to vaccines or injectable medications, you can get the COVID-19 vaccine.
 If you have had a severe allergic reaction to a vaccine in the past, please consult with your doctor before getting a COVID-19 vaccine.
 If you have had a severe allergic to a COVID-19 vaccine, you should not get that vaccine again.
 However, consult with your doctor to see what options may be available to you.

 All COVID-19 vaccines were evaluated through clinical trials by the Food and Drug Administration (FDA).
 Clinical trials are closely monitored research programs conducted with patients to see if a new drug or medical treatment is effective.
 The trials were conducted according to strict standards set forth by the FDA.
-Emergency Use Authorization (EUA) were issues to allow us to access vaccines because the research showed the vaccines were highly effective in preventing COVID-19.
+Emergency Use Authorization (EUA) were issued to allow us to access vaccines because the research showed the vaccines were highly effective in preventing COVID-19.

 Learn about the difference between a vaccine side effect and an adverse event.
-Reports to VAERS help CDC monitor the safety of vaccines.
-Health care providers are required to report adverse events specified by the FDA.

 The high dose flu vaccine should be offered to people 65 and older.
 The high dose flu vaccine will be delivered along with the regular flu vaccine at the beginning of September and can be offered right away to our seniors.